cdoublev/css/doc/parse/README.md

 **Aside**

 In CSSOM, `CSSStyleDeclaration` is named a *CSS declaration block* because it originally represented the block value of a style rule, which previously could only contain a list of declarations.
-But some at-rules introduced later were also assigned a `CSSStyleDeclaration` as an interface with their descriptor declarations.
+But the CSSOM representation of some at-rules introduced later has also been defined with a `CSSStyleDeclaration` storing their declarations.
 Assigning a CSS rule to `Element.style` or `Element.style.cssText` does not cause a parse error.
 However, it is currently ignored:

 ```html
 <!-- `text` is rendered with a `green` color -->